SethRobertson/GitFixUm/0fixup.md

 ## Removing the last commit

-To remove the last commit from git, you can simply run `git reset --hard HEAD^` If you are removing multiple commits, you can run `git reset HEAD~2` to remove the last two commits.
+To remove the last commit from git, you can simply run `git reset --hard HEAD^` If you are removing multiple commits from the top, you can run `git reset HEAD~2` to remove the last two commits.
 You can increase the number to remove even more commits.

 <a name="update_last" />